jessicarush/ssh-notes/README.md

 $ cat ~/.ssh/id_rsa.pub
 ```

-Copy the key and append it to the authorized_keys file (>> will create the file if it doesn't already exist):
+Copy the key and append it to the authorized_keys file (>> wilpl create the file if it doesn't already exist):
 ```
 $ cat ~/.ssh/id_rsa.pub >> authorized_keys
 ```